10th juror picked, lawyers clash over expert in Floyd trial

 She said she could refrain from relying on her own knowledge.

-Three potential jurors questioned early Thursday were excused, including one who said she had been constantly exposed to news of Floyd’s death and that the announcement of the city’s settlement pushed her to favor the state’s position.
+Potential jurors excused Thurday included a woman who said she'd been constantly exposed to news of Floyd’s death and that the city’s settlement pushed her to favor the state’s position, and a man who had a deep mistrust of police and couldn't set aside his opinions or weigh police testimony as credible.

-Prosecutors used one of their peremptory strikes to dismiss another, a mother of five adult children who said she respects police officers, was bothered by prior allegations against Floyd and believes the media exaggerates discrimination.
+Another potential juror was dismissed because she is acquainted with someone who will be a central witness in the state’s case.
+And prosecutors used a peremptory strike to dismiss a woman who said she respects police officers, was bothered by prior allegations against Floyd and believes the media exaggerates discrimination.

-The third potential juror was dismissed because she is acquainted with someone who will be a central witness in the state’s case and will talk about sensitive material.

 Cahill has set March 29 for opening statements if the jury is complete by then.